codeface-io/SwiftNodes/README.md

 ## Architecture

-Here is the internal architecture (composition and [essential](https://en.wikipedia.org/wiki/Transitive_reduction) dependencies) of the SwiftNodes code folder:
+Here is the architecture (composition and [essential](https://en.wikipedia.org/wiki/Transitive_reduction) dependencies) of the SwiftNodes code folder:

 ![](Documentation/architecture.png)